Away colours: Other leagues

 Coloured road uniforms were used in the World Football League (WFL) during its short period of existence in 1974–75, with the home team wearing white, and college football teams must base their road uniform around a white jersey.

+National Federation of State High School Associations rules, which are used by every state for high school football except Texas, require the visiting team to wear a white jersey and the home team to wear a dark jersey.
+The University Interscholastic League, which governs Texas public high schools, plays by NCAA football rules, which allow for white jerseys to be worn by the home team with prior notification to the visiting team.

 Association football

 While a team's primary kit rarely undergoes major changes, the second colours tend to vary over time and sometimes by tournament.
 Some away kits are a modification of the home colours (for example a reversal of primary and secondary colours), other away kits are considerably different from home kits.

 Several club and national sides have favourite away colours which might remain the same more or less continuously.
 Often these are colours that were used in famous victories; for instance Brazil (blue) and A.C.
 Milan (white).
 Many professional clubs also have an official third kit.

-Some teams opt to wear their away colours even when not required to by a clash of colours.
+Some teams opt to wear their away colours even when not required to by a clash of colours, or when they are the home team and therefore get first dibs on their colour.
 England sometimes play in red away shirts, as the team wore red when it won the 1966 World Cup.
 A.C.
-Milan chose to wear all-white in the 2007 UEFA Champions League Final as they considered it their "lucky shirt" (maglia fortunata).
+Milan chose to wear all-white in the 2007 UEFA Champions League final as they considered it their "lucky shirt" (maglia fortunata).

 In some title-deciding matches, a team has won the game wearing its away kit, but changed to home shirts for the trophy presentation – most notably when Spain won the 2010 World Cup final, changing from dark-blue away to red home shirts to lift the trophy.

 In some cases both teams have been forced to wear their second choice away kits; such as in some World Cup matches (see section below).
 During the 1998-99 UEFA Champions League, Manchester United had to wear their away colours in both of their group stage matches against F.C.
-Barcelona, not just away at Camp Nou but also home at Old Trafford too due to a ruling by UEFA that in the event of a clash, the home team had to change their colours..
+Barcelona, not just away at Camp Nou but also home at Old Trafford too due to a ruling by UEFA that in the event of a clash, the home team had to change their colours.